xver/Shunt/README.md

 *  API specification  -- https://raw.githack.com/xver/Shunt/master/doc/index.html

 ### Commercial support
-Starting from the version 2.2.0, **"IC VERIMETER"** is pleased to announce the availability of commercial support.
+Starting from version 2.2.0, **"IC VERIMETER"** is pleased to announce the availability of commercial support.
 Whether you need assistance with the **Shunt** integration into your project or customization, please contact us at icshunt.help@gmail.com

 We have received numerous requests for new features and extensions beyond the initial scope of the product.
 To continue to keep "TCP/IP Shunt" as an open tool and address all extension requests, we are seeking funding to support the project's growth and development.